Hooria-Aijaz/tk-week01-task/README.md

 - Selectors
 - CSS Positioning

+You have studied the offline lessons given to you and have taken quizzes to self-assess yourself.

 ## Overview of the Task

 The task is to design a simple documentation page according to the steps provided.
 You need to go through each step carefully and then design the website.
 Mockup of the website has been provided to you.